6 Tips for Bringing a Bike to Burning Man 2023

 a burning man bicycle at sunrise

 My “cup” in the frame cup holder and my basket for me to put my backpack in while riding.
-This is my 2022 rig, and it will be the same for 2023.
+This is my bike in 2022.

 My “cup” is an insulated bottle with a sealing cap so I don’t have to finish my drink before I move on to wherever else I’m going.
 I’ll drop it in my bottle holder, put my backpack in my basket (which has a few liters of water in the hydration pack), and be off!
 I’ve also put soup in my bottle and it works alright, but the insulation doesn’t let it cool very quickly!